sscheib/sscheib.github.io/_posts/2023-07-09-automating-satellite.md

 In below sections I make heavy use of [GitHub gists](https://docs.github.com/en/get-started/writing-on-github/editing-and-sharing-content-with-gists/creating-gists#about-gists) to show **my personal configuration** of the respective roles.
 You **need to modify every gist so that it works for your environment**.
 For this purpose, I documented (almost) every variable in the gists to ensure the usage is clear.
 Should something be not clear, please refer to the role documentation (that is linked in every section), which provides additional context as well as possibly other variables to use that make sense to use in your environment.

 :information_source: Just as a general information: Variables that are prefixed with `satellite_` are 'official' role variables of the roles we are going to use.
-Variables prefixed with `sat_` are custom variables (which usually get merged into a `satelite_` variable eventually).
+Variables prefixed with `sat_` are custom variables (which usually get merged into a `satellite_` variable eventually).

 :information_source: I am going to use `ansible-playbook` in this blog post and will thus install all required collections and roles as the current user.
 Of course, you can also make use of `ansible-navigator` with an Execution Environment that contains the collections and roles which are defined in `collections/requirements.yml`.
 This blog post won't cover the procedure of how to do that, however.